-Earth Africa Curio in Durban, South Africa is the largest wholesale supplier of African Curios and Crafts, African Bead work, African Corporate Gifts, African Art, African Jewelry and a huge range of Authentic African Products.
+Earth Africa Curio in Durban, South Africa are wholesale suppliers of African Curios and Crafts, African Bead work, African Corporate Gifts, African Art, African Jewelry, Madiba shirts and a wide range of other Authentic African Products.
+See our WHOLESALE PRODUCT CATALOGUE to the left of this page for the full range of African crafts with wholesale prices.
 We also ship world wide.....come on a journey with us through the motherland of African Arts and Crafts.

 The Beaded SA Flag is the most widely recognised African Beadwork product available in South Africa.
 The colors of the SA Flag have been incorporated into a range of Beadwork Products including Beaded SA Flag Key Rings, Beaded SA Flag Lanyards, Beaded SA Flag Pens, SA Flag Cutlery, SA Flag Beaded Jewelry and SA Flag Tin Mugs.